komapper/komapper.github.io/content/en/docs/Reference/Query/QueryDsl/insert.md

 The INSERT query is constructed by calling `QueryDsl.insert` and subsequent functions.

-If a duplicate key is detected during query execution, the `org.komapper.core.UniqueConstraintException` is thrown.
+If a duplicate key is detected during INSERT query execution, the `org.komapper.core.UniqueConstraintException` is thrown.

 ## single